EducationalTestingService/rsmtool/doc/config_rsmxval.rst

 folds_file *(Optional)*
 ~~~~~~~~~~~~~~~~~~~~~~~
 The path to a file containing custom, pre-specified folds to be used for cross-validation.
 This should be a ``.csv`` file (no other formats are accepted) and should contain only two columns: ``id`` and ``fold``.
 The ``id`` column should contain the same IDs of the responses that are contained in ``train_file`` above.
 The ``fold`` column should contain an integer representing which fold the response with the ``id`` belongs to.
 IDs not specified in this file will be skipped and not included in the cross-validation at all.
-Just like ``train_file``, this path can be absolute or relative to the location of config file.
+Just like ``train_file``, this path can be absolute or relative to the config file's location.
 Here's an `example of a folds file containing 2 folds <https://github.com/EducationalTestingService/rsmtool/blob/main/tests/data/files/folds.csv>`__.

 .. note:: If *both* ``folds_file`` and ``folds`` are specified, then the former will take precedence unless it contains a non-existent path.